Jason Griffith

-Jason Adam Griffith is an American actor.
-Best known for his voice acting work, he portrayed Sonic the Hedgehog and Shadow the Hedgehog in the 4Kids Entertainment English dub of the anime Sonic X, and reprised both roles from 2005 to 2010, and Jet the Hawk from 2006 to 2009, for Sonic the Hedgehog video games.
+Jason Adam Griffith is an American actor best known for his voice acting work, he portrayed Sonic the Hedgehog and Shadow the Hedgehog in the 4Kids Entertainment English dub of the anime Sonic X, and reprised both roles from 2005 to 2010, and Jet the Hawk from 2006 to 2009, for Sonic the Hedgehog video games.

 His other voice roles for 4Kids Entertainment include Usopp in One Piece, and Brawly in Pokémon, among others.
 He parted ways with the company in 2010 and has since done voice work for NYAV Post and DuArt Film and Video.

 Early life

 Jason Griffith was born in Lakeline, Ohio.
 He graduated from the North High School in Eastlake, Ohio in 1999.

 Career

 Griffith began his acting career in 1997, at seventeen years old.
 He made his feature film debut in the romantic comedy-drama film, Edge of Seventeen in an uncredited role as Scott.
 He also had an uncredited role as Cassius in the 2008 thriller film, Kill Kill Faster Faster.
 In television, he appeared in an episode of Blue Bloods as a man wearing a suit inside a red sportscar.

 In 2003, Griffith began extensive work as a voice actor.
 He served as in-house voice talent for the children's television block 4Kids TV, which led him to voice many characters in various animated media including Tom Majors in Chaotic and Miyamoto Usagi in Teenage Mutant Ninja Turtles.
 He was also an occasional promotional announcer for the block, as well as for The CW4Kids and Toonzai.
 He also provided the voice of Bongo the Monkey in commercial advertising for Danimals.

-Through his voice work as the titular character for the 4Kids English dub of Sonic X, Griffith was brought on by Sega to portray Sonic the Hedgehog (replacing Ryan Drummond), Shadow the Hedgehog (replacing David Humphrey), and Jet the Hawk in the mainline video games for the Sonic the Hedgehog series.
-The role began with 2005's Shadow the Hedgehog and ended with 2010's Sonic & Sega All-Stars Racing, until role was thereafter succeeded by Roger Craig Smith in 2010.
+Through his voice work as the titular character, Sonic the Hedgehog, for the 4Kids English dub of Sonic X, Griffith was brought on by Sega to portray Sonic (replacing Ryan Drummond), Shadow the Hedgehog (replacing David Humphrey), and Jet the Hawk in the mainline video games for the Sonic the Hedgehog series.
+Griffith began voicing Sonic and Shadow with 2005's Shadow the Hedgehog and ended with 2010's Sonic & Sega All-Stars Racing, and began voicing Jet with 2006's Sonic Riders and ended with 2009's Mario & Sonic at the Olympic Winter Games.
 During this time, he was often credited as "Adam Caroleson".
-In addition, his role as Shadow was passed to Kirk Thornton, while his role as Jet was passed to Michael Yurchak.
-After he was replaced, he continued to voice Sonic in 4Kids promotions until 2014, when the program came to an end.
+His role as Sonic was passed to Roger Craig Smith, while his role as Shadow was passed to Kirk Thornton and his role as Jet was passed to Michael Yurchak in 2010.
+Other than Sonic, Shadow and Jet, Griffith also voiced Sonic the Werehog and Professor Pickle's Assistant in Sonic Unleashed and Newscaster in episode 16 and Prison Guard in episode 42 in Sonic X.

 From 2011 to 2012, he starred in the web comedy series Casters as Cal.
 In 2015, he starred in the English dub of the animated children's series Super Wings.

 In 2020, 2021 and 2024, Griffith reprised his role as Sonic and Shadow in the YouTube fan series Sonic and Tails R.